 All tower legs, tower grillage and tower saddle were erected using the self-rising crane as of mid-May 2011.
-The tower head will be installed after cable erection and suspenders have been completed in mid 2012.
+The tower head will be installed after cable erection and suspenders have been completed in mid-2012.

 Status: Mechanical, electrical and piping installation continues in the tower.
-Field painting is ongoing.
+Non-Destructive Testing (NDT) and repair of the tower base shear plate welding is ongoing.
+Welding of the diaphragms to the shear plates continues.